LumaPictures/pymel/docs/source/dev.rst

 Parsed Caches and Maintained Constants
 ======================================

-In order to fuse the many disparate parts of maya's python package into a cohesive whole PyMEL requires a great deal of data describing how each MEL command and API class within Maya works: the arguments they require, the results they return, and their relationships to each other.
+In order to fuse the many disparate parts of maya's python package into a cohesive whole PyMEL requires a great deal of data describing how each MEL command and API class works: the arguments they require, the results they return, and their relationships to each other.
 Some of this data is parsed and cached, while other bits are manually maintained.

 Below is a description of how each major cache is created.